pmndrs/drei/README.md

 # Controls

 If available controls have damping enabled by default, they manage their own updates, remove themselves on unmount, are compatible with the `invalidateFrameloop` canvas-flag.
 They inherit all props from their underlying [THREE controls](https://github.com/mrdoob/three.js/tree/dev/examples/jsm/controls).

+Some controls allow you to set `makeDefault`, similar to, for instance, PerspectiveCamera.
+This will set react-three-fiber's `controls` field in the root store.
+This can make it easier in situations where you want controls to be known and other parts of the app could respond to it.
+Some drei controls already take it into account, like CameraShake and Gizmo.

 Drei currently exports OrbitControls [![](https://img.shields.io/badge/-storybook-%23ff69b4)](https://drei.vercel.app/?path=/story/controls-orbitcontrols--orbit-controls-story), MapControls [![](https://img.shields.io/badge/-storybook-%23ff69b4)](https://drei.vercel.app/?path=/story/controls-mapcontrols--map-controls-scene-st), TrackballControls, FlyControls, DeviceOrientationControls, TransformControls [![](https://img.shields.io/badge/-storybook-%23ff69b4)](https://drei.vercel.app/?path=/story/controls-transformcontrols--transform-controls-story), PointerLockControls [![](https://img.shields.io/badge/-storybook-%23ff69b4)](https://drei.vercel.app/?path=/story/controls-pointerlockcontrols--pointer-lock-controls-scene-st)